-Banks across the country are working to hook you with new Premium Checking products.
+Banks across the country are working to hook you with new premium checking products.
 These high-end accounts come with sometimes steep monthly fees compared to typical checking accounts, but you get a lot of benefits in return.
-Benefits include things like better interest rates, free ATMs and ATM reimbursements, and benefits that spill over into other linked accounts at the same bank.
+These include better interest rates, free ATMs and ATM reimbursements, and benefits that spill over into other linked accounts at the same bank.

 What Is Premium Checking?

-One example of premium checking is Chase’s new Sapphire Banking, which extends the popular Chase Sapphire credit card brand into the banking side of the business.
-Other major banks like Bank of America, Citibank, US Bank, and Wells Fargo all offer competing premium checking accounts.
+One example of premium checking is Chase’s Sapphire Banking, which extends the popular Chase Sapphire credit card brand into the banking side of the business.
+Other major banks like Bank of America, Citibank, U.S. Bank, and Wells Fargo all offer competing premium checking accounts.